 The parish office remains closed, however, we have staff working in the office.
 If a staff member is in the office and you need in-person assistance, please ring the doorbell.
-The parish office will answer phone calls Monday-Thursday from 8:30 am to 12:00 pm at 608-246-5124.
-You may also leave a message for the front desk and we will get back to you.
-Please feel free to contact a staff member via voicemail or email, and they will respond as soon as they are able.
+The parish office is answering phone calls Monday-Thursday from 8:30 am to 12:00 pm at 608-246-5124.
+If you encounter our office voicemail, please leave a message and we will get back to you.
+Also, feel free to contact a staff member via voicemail or email and they will respond as soon as they are able.

 We recognize that other means of support may be necessary at this time, particularly for our most vulnerable parishioners.
-If you need assistance or would like to volunteer to help for such things as picking up groceries or other necessities, please contact Deacon David Hendrickson at 608-513-2965.
+If you need assistance or would like to volunteer to help for such things as picking up groceries or other necessities, please contact the Parish Office at 608-246-5124.
 At this time, we are unable to offer transporting parishioners.

 During this time, we especially rely on your gifts and generosity to Saint Dennis.
 In lieu of placing your contribution in the offertory basket, please consider using our online giving system.
 It’s easy and convenient.
 You have the option to select one-time gifts or set up recurring gifts.
 For assistance, please contact the Parish Office at 608-246-5124.
 You may also send your donation to the parish office at 413 Dempsey Rd, Madison, WI 53714.